predragf/propas/README.md

 The SMTLibReq library provides a template-based transformation of TCTL formulas into SMT-Lib assertions.
 As presented in the previous section, the input to the transformation procedure is the binary-tree reprentation of the formula.

 The implemented transformation algorithm works as follows:
 	The traversal of the binary-tree representation of the TCTL formula is done in a top-down manner.
 Each of the operators in the formula are transformed using a predefined template.
 In order to be able to specify timing requirements, each atomic proposition is a function of time, which in the provided tranformation (encoding) is represented as real-valued variable.
-For the details on the proposed transformation approach we reffer our readers to [#filipovikjACA].
+For the details on the proposed transformation approach we reffer our readers to [1](#filipovikjACA).

 For illustration, let us revisit the previous example and show how the TCTL formula is transformed into an SMT-Lib assertion.